Courts & Criminal Justice

 Letters Testamentary (with a will) or Letters of Administration (no will) are granted to properly qualified individuals.
 The Register's office also collects inheritance taxes on behalf of the Pennsylvania Department of Revenue, and is a great source for genealogical information.

 The Sheriff is an officer of the Courts whose responsibilities include service subpoenas, providing security in courtrooms and for transporting and securing prisoners to and from correctional facilities.
-The Sheriff’s Office also handles concealed firearm permits.
+The Sheriff’s Office also handles licenses to carry firearms.